pypeit/PypeIt/doc/tutorials/kast_howto.rst

 .. image:: ../figures/kastb_arc2d.png

-Each horizontal line of black dots is an arc line.
-Red points were rejected in the 2D fitting.
+Each horizontal line of circles traces the arc line centroid as a function of spatial position along the slit length.
+These data are used to fit the tilt in the spectral position.
+"Good" measurements included in the parametric trace are shown as black points; rejected points are shown in red.
 Provided most were not rejected, the fit should be good.
 An RMS<0.1 is also desired.

 See :doc:`../calibrations/master_wvcalib` for further details.